Psychology Fourth Year Program

 TIP: The updated form will auto-calculate WAM once marks and credit points per unit are applied.
 You may need to clear your cache in order to see the new WAM form if you have previously accessed it.
 For more information see 'Delete cache in the new Microsoft Edge'.
 If you are waiting on grades for a unit, please fill Unit Weight as "0" for that unit and the Mark as "0".
 This will calculate your WAM over the units that you have completed so far.

-You must have achieved a minimum Weighted Average Mark (WAM) of 75 for entry per the course rules.
-However, there are limited places in the Psychology Honours program and entry is highly competitive.
+There are limited places in the Psychology Honours program and entry is highly competitive.
 The cut-off varies from year to year, depending on number of applicants and staff availability.
-The cut-off WAM for 2023 admission was 86.88.
+The cut-off WAM for 2024 admission was 78.
 More than 80% of students receiving offers had an undergraduate degree from the University of New England.

 Course Structure